 Despite its origins in Celtic culture and its spread to countries around the globe, there are few things more American than Halloween.
-As we continue to survive the scariest year of our lifetimes, suddenly witches, ghouls, vampires, and werewolves don’t seem so frightening.
-Luckily, when even the outside world is more fearsome than ever, horror films provide a much-needed catharsis of anxiety.
+As we continue to survive the scariest years of our lifetimes, suddenly witches, ghouls, vampires, and werewolves don’t seem so frightening.
+Luckily, when even the outside world is more fearsome than ever, horror films provide a much-needed catharsis from anxiety.

-To celebrate the brand’s newfound success, and to help usher in the spooky spirits who haunt the world every October, we’ve picked 31 of our favorite films from Shudder’s impressive repertoire.
-Check out our (unranked!) list, below:
+To celebrate the brand’s newfound success and to help usher in the spooky spirits who haunt the world every October, we’ve picked out 36 of our favorite films from Shudder’s impressive repertoire.